tsbmediaventure/developer-docs/source/index.html.md

 }
 ```

 This endpoint allows the Client to get Aggregate Statistics based on users consumption of their content via ConsCent.
 By default this API provides details of the previous days' consumption.
 However, the client can pass the 'from' and 'to' dates as optional query parameters to get aggregated stats for any range that they choose.
+The value of 'totalRevenueGenerated' in the response if given in "INR" by default.

 ### HTTP Request